JustaKris/Donald-Trump-Rally-Speeches-NLP/README.md

 📖 **[ReDoc Documentation](https://trump-speeches-nlp-chatbot.azurewebsites.net/redoc)** - Alternative API docs

+> NOTE: The Azure Web App may be cold and can take a minute or two to boot after a deploy or when it hasn't been used recently.
+If the demo or API docs are temporarily unavailable, please wait 1–2 minutes and retry.

 📘 **[Documentation Site](https://justakris.github.io/Trump-Rally-Speeches-NLP-Chatbot/)** - Complete project documentation with guides and references

 🏗️ **[System Architecture](https://justakris.github.io/Trump-Rally-Speeches-NLP-Chatbot/reference/architecture/)** - Detailed technical documentation with diagrams